grpc/proposal/L108-node-grpc-reflection-library.md

 ### 2. Design Decision: support multiple reflection implementations
 currently not all reflection clients request the `v1` version of the spec so we need to include handlers for both `v1` and `v1alpha` to support both during the transition.
 For this reason we separate the reflection handling logic itself to allow for reuse across multiple service versions

+## Implementation

+I (jtimmons) will implement this once the maintainers have approved

+## Open issues (if applicable)

-### 3. Design Decision: restrict user to loading a single PackageDefinition
+### User is restricted to loading a single PackageDefinition

 ideally we would be able to support the user adding multiple `PackageDefinition` objects at a time in a similar way to the gRPC server itself, however due to some internal protobuf behavior discussed in [this thread](https://github.com/grpc/proposal/pull/397#discussion_r1357181337) this is currently difficult to accomplish.
 For that reason we will be restricting the user to loading a single PackageDefinition for the time being to avoid any confusing behavior or bugs.
+Practically, this will prevent the user from being able to load dynamic gRPC services that they are not aware of at startup time until this can be resolved.

-Detail on the issue is described below for completeness:
+The issue is described in more detail below for completeness:

 **background**: when loading a `PackageDefinition` object via the `protoLoader.load(...)` function, proto-loader/protobufjs will rename the input `.proto` files based on their [protobuf package](https://protobuf.dev/programming-guides/proto3/#packages) name.
 For example a file named _file.proto_ in the `sample` package will actually be referred to as _sample.proto_ in all `FileDescriptorProto` objects in the resulting `PackageDefinition`.

 This behavior can cause issues when multiple files exist within the _same_ package as there can be confusion about what is the "real" contents of a file (which is critical information for the reflection API).
 Proto-loader/protobufjs handles this for a _single_ `load()` call by unifying all files into a single package-file; for example: if we have files _vendor/a.proto_ and _vendor/b.proto_ which are both in the `vendor` protobuf namespace then contents from both files will be combined into a single _vendor.proto_ file descriptor in the `PackageDefinition`.
 The issue arises when we attempt multiple invocations of `protoLoader.load()` as each may only fetch a subset of the package (in this example from _a.proto_ in the first invocation and _b.proto_ in the second).
 In these cases we have multiple different _vendor.proto_ references which breaks the assumptions of the reflection specification in which files are often looked up by name.

-## Implementation

-I (jtimmons) will implement this once the maintainers have approved

-## Open issues (if applicable)

-### ~1.
-Package Publishing~

-~Not sure how the package versioning and publishing works but may need some help from a maintainer to set that up and publish things into the `@grpc` scope~

-**update**: addressed in [this PR thread](https://github.com/grpc/proposal/pull/397#discussion_r1355334943).
-Maintainers will handle package publishing separate from the initial implementation.

-### ~2. keepCase Option~
-~One of the more awkward pieces in here is dealing with grpc-js/proto-loader's `keepCase` option, though this isn't unique to this library.
-Consumers can have their gRPC server configured with `keepCase` either on or off which changes the message handling substantially: for example if enabled then we would need to refer to the `listServices` field as `list_services` instead.~

-~I'm not sure if there's an official way of handling this but in the existing implementation we've had to introduce some [kludgey manual camel-casing logic](https://gitlab.com/jtimmons/nestjs-grpc-reflection-module/-/blob/30b67a78ff99e31ae54a0ab34c3784316579c665/src/grpc-reflection/controllers/v1.base.controller.ts#L48) to handle users of both settings.~

-**update**: addressed in [this PR thread](https://github.com/grpc/proposal/pull/397#discussion_r1355335656).
-Non-issue and seems to be unique to how NestJS gRPC controllers work - will be opening a ticket in their repo to address this